India: Farmers launch nationwide strike over new laws | DW | 08.12.2020

 Indian farmers called for a one-day nationwide strike on Tuesday after days of blockading New Delhi in a bid to force the government to repeal its new market-friendly farm laws.

-Tuesday's strike, called Bharat Bandh, will see tens of thousands of farmers blocking key roads and rail lines across the country for several hours, affecting transport services and offices.
+Tuesday's strike, called Bharat Bandh, saw tens of thousands of farmers blocking key roads and rail lines across the country, affecting transport services and offices.

-They have received support from railway workers, truck drivers and other unions, who will be joining them in the strike.
+They have received support from railway workers, truck drivers and other unions, who are joining them in the strike.

-The farmers have emphasized that the strike will be a peaceful protest, and they will ensure that emergency services such as ambulances and fire brigades aren't affected.
+The farmers have emphasized that the strike is a peaceful protest, and they will ensure that emergency services such as ambulances and fire brigades aren't affected.

 "Our protest is peaceful, and we'll continue that way.
 Bharat Bandh is a symbolic protest to register our opposition.
 It is to show that we don't support some of the policies of the government," farmers' union leader Rakesh Tikait told reporters.